snok/self-limiters/README.md

 Some parts of the package logic are implemented using Lua scripts, to run _on_ the redis instance.
-This makes it possible to do the same work in one request (from the client), that would otherwise take 4.
-One benefit of this is that it eliminates the latency for each request saved.
-However, the biggest benefit is while the lua script is running, our python app event-loop is freed up to do other things.
+This makes it possible to do the same work in one request (from the client), that would otherwise need `n` requests.
+Lua scripts seems to present the most efficient way to run the required calls, and a call to a Lua script is non-blocking.

 The flow of the semaphore implementation is:
 - Run [initial script](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/create_semaphore.lua) to create semaphore if needed